6.2 The Process View

 function.
 The seize()

 function is a suspending function.
 This is the magic of coroutines.
-The execution of the coroutine literally stops at within the seize()
+The execution of the coroutine literally stops within the seize()

 function if the pharmacist is not available.
 When the pharmacist becomes available, the customer (and suspended code) resumes moving through the process.
 The delay()